cagov/caldata-engaged-california/README.md

 ## Repository Overview
 This repository contains data engineering and analytics workflows used for preparing, modeling, and presenting data assets used in the [Engaged California](https://engaged.ca.gov/) program.
 The primary goal for making this repo public is to provide transparency into the analytics methods used to surface the insights in the published Engaged California reports.
-The repository contains [DBT](https://docs.getdbt.com/docs/introduction) SQL models that transform source data into data sets ready for analytics and reporting.
-In addition to using [DBT](https://cagov.github.io/data-infrastructure/dbt/dbt/) for SQL modeling, we use Snowflake as our data warehouse and Streamlit for generating interactive visualizations.
+The repository contains [dbt](https://docs.getdbt.com/docs/introduction) SQL models that transform source data into data sets ready for analytics and reporting.
+In addition to using dbt for SQL modeling, we use Snowflake as our data warehouse and Streamlit for generating interactive visualizations.

 ## Multiple Engagements
 The Engaged California program has published reports from multiple engagements.
 These include: